JosephTLyons/Track-Notes-1/README.md

 * Command+a to select all isn't working

 ## Things to do before release:
+* Image related:
+* check to make sure image is loaded before trying to display
+* save images
+* load imates
-* Image related - check to make sure image is loaded before trying to display - save images - handle duplicate code in both load button handler regions - will recall of the images set the names of their corresponding display buttons back to their correct names? - New windows always pop up behind current window and in the corner.
+* handle duplicate code in both load button handler regions
+* will recall of the images set the names of their corresponding display buttons back to their correct names?
+* New windows always pop up behind current window and in the corner
+* Some images are loaded at sizes that are different from their originals

 * Append pointer items with Ptr
 * Make string pointers private